wikindx/wikindx/website/web/src/content/install/upgrade.md

 Without Zip, you cannot install components via the __Components Manager__ and have to do it by hand.

-If you are upgrading a components by hand, follow these steps:
+If you are upgrading a component by hand, follow these steps:

 1. Download the component source code from the [SourceForge Files](https://sourceforge.net/projects/wikindx/files/) section.
    Until v6.3.5 each version has a `archives/X.y.Z/components` folder on SF